Portugal Digital Nomad Visa: How to Apply [4 Steps]

 Now, with the official Portugal digital nomad visa, remote workers have a legal visa specifically for them!

 With the Portugal digital nomad visa, applicants can live in the country for two years with the option to renew their residency permit for up to five years.
-After five years of living in Portugal, you may apply for permanent residency.
+After five years of living there, you may apply for permanent residency in Portugal.

 There is an option to stay in Portugal for just 12 months instead of two years.
 If you choose to continue to live in Portugal, then you must apply for a residence permit.